NitinN77/credit-card-spends-tracker/README.md

 > An alias is a merchant tag used by a merchant in a transaction email.
 A merchant can have multiple aliases that they use which requires us to store known aliases for proper categorization.

 ## Roadmap
+1. Add error handling for improper CLI arguments
-1. Add unit tests
+2. Add unit tests
-2. Improve stdout formatting
+3. Improve stdout formatting